 Super funds typically have three types of insurances policies attached to them.
 They include:

 - Life insurance (also known as death cover): this cover is usually a lump-sum payment to your super fund if you die or become terminally ill.
 It can assist your family or loved ones to pay for financial costs and future living expenses.

 - Total and permanent disability: covers you if you suffer a disability that prevents you from ever working again.

 - Income protection cover: helps you if you are not able to make your living expenses payments due to illness or injury and you’re unable to work.

 It is important to take stock of your insurances as your life changes, as you may find you are not covered for what you expected when the unexpected happens.
-If you change jobs and in turn change you Super fund, be sure to compare the changes and expect to have new wait periods on new policies.
+If you change jobs and in turn change you Superannuation fund, be sure to compare the changes and expect to have new wait periods on new policies.

 How Shine Lawyers can help